Graduate Studies

 Decision Sciences (DS)

 421G Data Visualization for Decision Making.
-(3) This course provides introduction to the process and methods of visualization information for the purpose of communicating actionable findings in a decision-making context.
+(3) This course provides introduction to the process and methods of visualizing information for the purpose of communicating actionable findings in a decision-making context.
 Hands-on experience with software for sourcing, organizing, analyzing, comprehending, reducing, and visualizing data.
 Not open to students who have already completed DS 521.
 Prerequisites: STAT 171 or DS 200 or equivalent; or permission of instructor.

 423G Management Science Techniques & Business Analytics.
 (3) An introduction to management science/operations research techniques.
 Students are introduced to the theory and applications of linear, integer, goal, and dynamic programming models; transportation, assignment, network and inventory models; PERT/CPM, capital budgeting, and decision theory.
-Not open to students who have already completed DS 523.Prerequisites: STAT 171 or equivalent.
+Not open to students who have already completed DS 523.
+Prerequisite: STAT 171 or equivalent.

 435G Applied Data Mining for Business Decision-Making.
 (3) This course provides an introduction to data mining methods for business applications.
 Students will learn the basics of data selection, preparation, statistical modeling, and analysis aimed at the identification of knowledge fulfilling organizational objectives.
 Prerequisite: DS 303 or STAT 276 or permission of instructor.

 480G Predictive Analytics.
-(3) A survey of topics in predictive analytics methods and techniques essential for business analytics.
+(3) A survey of topics in predictive analytics methods and techniques essential for business analysts.
 Topics include time series regression, logistic regression, neural networks, decision trees, ensemble models, and simulation models for understanding the effect of uncertainty.
 Not open to students who have already completed DS 580.
 Prerequisites: DS 490 or CS 114, and 6 s.h. of either STAT or DS coursework; or permission of the instructor.

 485G Big Data for Business Decision Making.
 (3) This course provides an introduction to big data analytics tools and methods for business applications.
 Topics include exploration, classification, dimension reduction, structured and unstructured data.
 Statistical software will be used to analyze business data.
 Prerequisites: STAT 171, DS 200, and DS 303 or equivalent; and CS 114 or DS 490 or equivalent; or permission of the instructor.

 489G Seminar in Contextual Business Analytics.
 (3) An industry, case study, focused course that explores topics relevant to applying business analytics models and theories to current corporate projects.
 Exact topics will change based on instructor expertise and market trends.
-Prerequisites: DS 490 or CS 114, and 6 s.h .of additional DS coursework; or permission of the instructor.
+Prerequisites: DS 490 or CS 114, and 6 s.h. of additional DS coursework; or permission of the instructor.

 490G Statistical Software for Data Management and Decision Making.
 (3, repeatable to 6 for different titles) This course provides students with the basic concepts of statistical computing.
 Students will gain experience with statistical software packages, such as SAS or SPSS, and their applications.
 Methods of data preparation and validation, analysis, and reporting will be covered.
 Prerequisites: STAT 171 or equivalent, and DS 303 or PSY 223 or SOC 324 or POLS 284 or equivalent; or permission of the instructor.